miekg/dinit/README.md

 And then call `docker run ....
 80`

+Note that the `-start` and `-stop` still take one argument which is split on whitespace and then executed.

 ## Options

 * `maxproc` or `core-fraction`: set GOMAXPROCS to the number of CPUs on the host